Have you always wondered what the Paleo diet is all about?

 - refined sugar

-Yes, some of them have fiber, protein, etc., but
+Yes, some of these foods have benefits like fiber, protein, etc., but

 - they often come with negative side effects that aren’t worth it